Samathingamajig/ap-score-hider/README.md

 - 🔓 is 100% open source (because it needs to be so you can install it)
 - 🔍 has very detailed comments on almost each line
-- 🔒 only runs on the specific AP Scores page
+- 🔒 only runs on the specific AP® Scores page
 - 📶 makes no network requests
 - 👨‍💻️ is written in JavaScript
 - 💻 can't do anything to your computer